Nefretiri

 I still don't.

-"I don't want to go back."
-I'm not sure who I'm saying it to, but Melissa hears it.
+"I don't want to go back," the words pass my lips, but I'm not sure who I'm saying it to, but Melissa hears it.
 So do the wolves.

 No matter what happens, I can't go with them.

 "I don't..."
 I had to believe that.
 I didn't belong with them.
 They weren't my people.
 They weren't my family.
 "I belong with Ivan.
-You don't get to take me from him again."
+You can't take me from him again."

 Again?